Crystalline color superconductors: Astrophysics

-Three different hybrid models are thus considered.
-For the models A and A1 the nuclear (low density) EoS is the same and corresponds to the curve labeled as ``nuclear 1" in Fig.~\ref{fig:p_vs_rho}.
-For the model B, the nuclear (low density) EoS corresponds to the one labeled as ``nuclear 2" in Fig.~\ref{fig:p_vs_rho}.
-The model A1 has a high density EoS determined by the CCSC matter and normalized such that the pressure vanishes at zero-density.
-For the models A and B the high density behavior is determined by the same CCSC EoS used for model A, but the zero density pressure is shifted by an amount $\delta p = 10$ MeV/fm$^3$.
-This is equivalent to a variation of the bag constant whose value is related to confinement, which is unspecified within the NJL model, and is uncertain in general (Another possibility is to set $\delta p = 0$, but varying the value of the constituent masses of the light quarks in the fit of the parameters of the NJL model; for small values of the light quark masses the matching between quark and nuclear equations of state is facilitated \cite{Buballa:2003et}).
+In the following we shall discuss two simple models of CSOs~\cite{Ippolito:2007hn}.
+In the first model, hereafter named Nuclear, we consider standard nuclear matter described by the Dirac-Brueckner-Hartree-Fock theory.
+The selected EoS is the hardest one in the collection by \textcite{Weber-book, Weber:2007ch}.
+The second model, hereafter Model A, has the same low-density EoS of Nuclear matched at an interface via the Maxwell construction to the high-density EoS of CCSC matter.
+In order to achieve this matching the zero density pressure is shifted by an amount $\delta p = 10$ MeV/fm$^3$.
+This is equivalent to a variation of the bag constant.
+Another possibility is to set $\delta p = 0$, but varying the value of the constituent masses of the light quarks in the fit of the parameters of the NJL model; for small values of the light quark masses the matching between quark and nuclear equations of state is facilitated \cite{Buballa:2003et}.

 Note that because of the Maxwell construction of the deconfinement phase transition, there is a jump in the density at constant pressure as illustrated in the left panel of Fig.~\ref{fig:p_vs_rho}.